 This is a cross between pressed powder and liquid foundation.
 It provides sheer to full coverage depending on the formulation of the product.
 Most of them are very creamy, which makes your face looks almost greasy if you have oily or combination skin.
 But if you choose carefully, chances are the creaminess will settle into a semi-matte or slight dewy finish.

-Dry Skin: Not recommended for extremely dry skin.
-However, if you have slightly dry skin you could use the one that gives a dewy look like L’Oreal Paris True Match Genius 4-In-1 Compact Foundation.
+Not recommended for extremely dry skin.
+However, if you have slightly dry skin you could use the one that gives a dewy look like L'Oreal Paris True Match Minerals Skin-Improving Foundation.

 Blends best with: It comes with an applicator designed for good coverage.

 They lightweight formulas add just the right hint of color with light to semi-medium coverage.
 They form the perfect base for a casual brunch or weekend getaway.
 The best part, most of them are infused with SPF so you don't need extra sunscreen.